Edge00/react-music-player/README.md

 ### Known Defects

-1. When cycle model is 'random', click next or prev button, the effect is still 'cycle' model.
+1. When cycle model is 'random', click next or prev button, the effect is still 'cycle' mode.